 - Estimate your yearly medical needs. - How often do you visit the doctor?
-Is there a medical condition requiring regular visits, young children needing well-baby checks, pregnancy, and new baby? - For reoccurring or existing medical conditions, consider the number of doctor office visits, procedures, and/or hospitalizations in the past year to determine total possible out-of-pocket expense as well as the number of covered beneficiaries. - Decide which plan type best meets your needs. - Consider all types of plans- PPO, HMO, EPO, POS, catastrophic and determine which will fit you and your family's needs. - Size up the cost. - Compare the total cost, not just the monthly payment or deductible also consider the cost of hospitalization and prescriptions, and balance this with your overall health and expected medical needs. - Don't get lured by freebies. - Do your research to be sure that what is being touted as free isn't something that is already covered by the plan. - Check the quality of the plan. - The National Committee for Quality Assurance ranks healthcare plans across the country based on their clinical performance, member satisfaction, and surveys. - Consider a healthcare savings or flexible spending account. - Save money by setting aside pre-tax money into a healthcare savings account (HSA) or a flexible spending account (FSA).
-These accounts can be used to pay for prescriptions, contacts, and other out-of-pocket medical expenses, but generally not the premium. - Review your yearly medical needs when considering this option.
+Is there a medical condition requiring regular visits (e.g., young children needing well-baby checks, pregnancy, and new baby)? - For reoccurring or existing medical conditions, consider the number of doctor office visits, procedures, and/or hospitalizations in the past year to determine total possible out-of-pocket expense as well as the number of covered beneficiaries. - Decide which plan type best meets your needs. - Consider all types of plans PPO, POS, EPO, or HMO and determine which will fit you and your family's needs. - Size up the cost. - Compare the total cost, not just the monthly payment or deductible also consider the cost of hospitalization and prescriptions, and balance this with your overall health and expected medical needs. - Don't get lured in by freebies. - Do your research to be sure that what is being touted as free isn't something that is already covered by the plan. - Check the quality of the plan. - The National Committee for Quality Assurance ranks healthcare plans across the country based on their clinical performance, member satisfaction, and surveys. - Consider a flexible spending account. - If your employer offers a healthcare flexible spending account, save money by setting aside pre-tax money into a healthcare flexible spending account (FSA).
+These accounts can be used to pay for prescriptions, contacts, and other out-of-pocket medical expenses, but generally not the premium. - Review your yearly medical needs when considering this option, since FSAs require that all funds be used in the current year, or a limited amount can be rolled over into the next year as some of these accounts have annual spending requirements.

-- Check out the prescription coverage. - Not all plans include prescription coverage, and not all drugs are covered.
-If you have medications you take on a regular basis, be sure your prescription is included in the coverage or check with your physician or pharmacist for options that are covered. - Ask about dental and eye coverage. - Not all plans include coverage for dental or eye exams; be sure to ask, especially if you or a member of your family wears glasses and will need yearly eye exams - Family coverage vs Individual coverage. - Some plans charge premiums based per persons covered versus a family (multiple person coverage) plan.
+- Check out the prescription coverage. - Not all prescription drugs are covered.
+If you have medications you take on a regular basis, be sure your prescription is included in the coverage or check with your physician or pharmacist for options that are covered. - Ask about dental and eye coverage. - Not all plans include coverage for dental or eye exams; be sure to ask, especially if you or a member of your family wears glasses and will need yearly eye Exams. - Family coverage vs Individual coverage. - Some plans charge premiums based per persons covered versus a family (multiple person coverage) plan.
 Premiums can add up quickly.
 Be sure to understand who and what is covered and at what cost. - Special consideration/additional research might be needed if you have a young adult in college or an adult dependent with special needs.

 If you don't know or aren't sure, ASK!
 Healthcare is complicated.
 Call the member services department of the health plan you are considering or the Human Resources (HR) department at your future employer.
+You can also find help with Marketplace healthcare plans by speaking with a Healthcare Navigator, an individual or organization that's trained and able to help consumers, small businesses, and their employees as they look for health coverage options through the Marketplace, including completing eligibility and enrollment forms.
+Navigators are required to be unbiased, and their services are free to consumers.